Vierinsky/ecommerce-analytics-python-sql/reports/ab_design.md

 # 8) Variance reduction (optional)

-- CUPED: Yes/No. If Yes, covariate = customer’s pre-period revenue/order
+- CUPED (Covariate-Adjusted): Yes/No. If Yes, covariate = customer’s pre-period revenue/order

 - Stratification: Yes/No. If Yes, strata = weekday or category